quasarframework/quasar-template-meteor/README.md

 1) I've had to create symlinks from /node_modules/quasar-extras to the /public folder for the Material Design icons.
 There may be a better way of doing this.

-2) Quasar es6 code in v0.15 has now been split into two: one for ios and one for material design.
+2) Quasar es6 code from v0.15 was split into two: one for ios and one for material design.
 I have not worked out how to switch automatically to the correct .js file according to the platform.